abdullaamr/ETL-Olympic-Data-Analytics-using-Azure/README.md

 - After observing outliers, missing data, and duplicates, handle any noisy data.

 ### 5- Data Transformation and Feature Engineering:
+- Check the data type of features.
-- Add a new column named .
+- Add a new column.
 - Encode any categorical features.
 - Identify feature(s) which need normalization and show the reasoning.
 Then choose a technique to normalize the feature(s).

 ### 6- Data Loading:
-- Add a new column named .
-- Encode any categorical features.
-- Identify feature(s) which need normalization and show the reasoning.
-Then choose a technique to normalize the feature(s).
+- load the data after cleaning and transformation (preprocessing) again into Data Lake which is ready for Further analytics.

+## Data Analytics